neara/angular-requirejs-example/README.md

 # How To Install #

-1. Copy the project into your chosen directory by running by running
+1. Copy the project into your chosen directory by running

     `git clone git@github.com:neara/angular-requirejs-example.git`

-2. cd into directory that holds `package.json`
+2. `cd` into directory that holds `package.json`

-3. To install all project level npm dependencies run
+3. To install all project system dependencies run

     `npm install`